Daniel-KM/Omeka-S-module-ImageServer/README.md

 Note: with a collection list, the parameter `resource` is an array of resources.

-IIIF Server
+Image Server
 -----------

-All routes of the IIIF server are defined in `config/module.config.php`.
+All routes of the Image server are defined in `config/module.config.php`.
 They follow the recommandations of the [IIIF specifications].

 To view the json-ld manifests created for each resources of Omeka S, simply try